mehulsingh750-dev/University/BIOL 1101/Chapter 11.md

 - Avery's Experiments (1940)
 	- Instead of bacteria, mice were used
 	- Destroyed protein --> Still transformed
-	- Destroyed DNA --> n
+	- Destroyed DNA --> No transformation
+	-